earlybirdmvp/foundry/README.md

 This is a replacement for Laravel's ResourceControllers, which are very lightweight.

+First add "doctrine/dbal" to your composer.json file and run `composer update`

-First create your Eloquent model:
+Next create your Eloquent model:

 ```php
 class Product extends Eloquent { }